 Detentions Short playtime detentions of 1-2 minutes should be conducted by the class teacher where possible.
 It is not practical or desirable to have a central location for this.
 Longer periods, for example 5,10 or 15 minutes of lunchtime need to be arranged with the office.
-Time-Outs If a TA is available, time outs can be arranged to take place in the calm room. if this is not suitable, classes should buddy up with another class for time outs.
+Time-Outs If a TA is available, time outs can be arranged to take place in the corridor.
+It is not possible at present to have partner classes for this.
 SLT Role Some children will require a closely controlled system, especially if there have been a number of incidents.
 In this instance, they should be referred to the SLT who will ensure that this is taken care of.

-Quick Response If a quick response by a member of the SLT is required, please either phone through to the office or send a child with the code phrase.
+Quick Response If a quick response by a member of the SLT is required, please either phone through to the office or send a child asking if Class X sould be row a red page. if Class X could borrow a red pen.